dcasro/snkrs-tracker/README.md

 ### Usage

 To use the script call from within your virtualenv
-  `./watcher.py --keywords="keyword1 keyword2 ..." --email-service="gmail" --email-user="joe" --email-pass="password"`
+  `./watcher.py --keywords keyword1 keyword2 ... --email bob@gmail.com --password secretpass --listserve joe@gmail.com bob@gmail.com`

 This should probably only run on machines you maintain just to make sure you password is safe and all